jhannemann/dbc-demo/README.md

 ### A Note on C++11 Regular Expressions as Static Data Members

-Regular expressions have been added to the language with the C++11 standard, so the demo code requires a compiler compliant with at least that standard.
+Regular expressions have been added to the language with the C++11 standard.
 The input and output regular expressions are wrapped in static member functions.
 This avoids an
 *initialization of static data member may throw an exception that cannot be caught*